 We think WordPress is a wonderful tool but is so much better with some of the best WordPress plugins.
-Here are our essentials and some favorites, updated for 2013.
+Here are our essentials and some favorites, updated for the end of 2015.

-Developed by Yoast, this is an essential one for hooking your WP site into Google Analytics.
+Developed by Yoast, this is still an essential one for hooking your WP site into Google Analytics.

 By default, the WordPress logo is visible in your login page.
 Use this one to upload your own logo and brand your login page (you’ll need server access).